conan-io/conan-io.github.io/_posts/2025-07-14-New-conan2-training-series.markdown

 While our focus today is on the "Essentials" course launch, we want to let you know that we are already working on the next chapter: **Conan 2 Advanced**.
 This course will explore more complex scenarios and advanced features.
-You will learn to streamline local development workflows with editable packages, master advanced versioning and lockfiles, and unlock Conan's full potential through its extensibility and customization features.
+You will learn to streamline local development workflows with **editable packages**, master **advanced versioning and lockfiles**, and unlock Conan's full potential through its **extensibility and customization features**.
 We will be releasing lessons incrementally over the coming months, aiming to have the full course ready by the **end of this year**.